pmorelli92/bunnify/README.md

 Some developers are often spoiled with these as they provide a good dev experience and that is great; but you cannot use it in side projects, or if you start your own company.

 Bunnify aims to provide a flexible and adaptable solution that can be used in a variety of environments and scenarios.
 By abstracting away many of the technical details of AMQP publishing and consumption, Bunnify makes it easy to get started with event-driven architecture without needing to be an AMQP expert.

+## Experimental

+Important Note: Bunnify is currently in an early stage of development.
+This means that the API may change substantially in the coming weeks.

+I encourage you to test Bunnify thoroughly in a development or staging environment before using it in a real work environment.
+This will allow you to become familiar with its features and limitations, and help me identify any issues that may arise.

 ## Example